JimDesu/basis-lang/spec.md

 Value construction in Basis involves two distinct allocation activities, separated by where the storage lives:

 - **Slot allocation** is the frame storage for the slot itself — the fixed-size bytes that hold a local's value, fat pointer, or 3-word slot.
 This happens at `#` introduction and is implicit in the frame's existence; the user writes `# T x ...` and the frame provides the slot's storage.
-Slot allocation needs no syntax and incurs no obligation: the frame owns its slots and reclaims them at retirement.
+Slot allocation needs no syntax and incurs no obligation: the frame owns its slots and reclaims them at retirement, and a slot local to a `.scope` block may be reclaimed at the scope's close (§3.17).

 - **Memory allocation** is the storage for any variable-size data the slot's value references — the element bytes behind a `[]T` value, the pointee behind a constructed `^T`, the storage backing an object's identity.
 This happens at value construction, and has a default and a non-default path.

 The default is the **frame-bound region**: variable-size storage is drawn from a region tied to the current frame and freed at frame retirement, with nothing to track.
-It requires no syntax — `# []Int32 x <- $[1, 2, 3]` constructs a runtime-length buffer whose three-element data area lives in the current frame's region and is reclaimed when the frame retires, exactly as a slot is.
+Storage for a value local to a `.scope` block (§3.17) may be reclaimed earlier, at that scope's end — a `.scope` carves a nested sub-region of the frame's region.
+It requires no syntax — `# []Int32 x <- $[1, 2, 3]` constructs a runtime-length buffer whose three-element data area lives in the current frame's region and is reclaimed when its scope ends, exactly as a slot is.
 This is the common case.

 Non-default storage — heap allocation for data that outlives the frame, an arena scoped to a logical phase, a pool with a recycling discipline — is drawn from an **allocator**: a first-class value whose acquire/release pair is declared as a `.resource` or `.promise` (§10).
 Acquisition is an ordinary source-method call on the allocator, and the value it yields carries an obligation that the allocator's sink discharges.
 There is no allocation-site qualifier and no ambient allocation context: bringing an allocator into scope does nothing on its own, and storage is drawn only where the source method is called, visibly, at that call.